Search

 Why is Image Classification important?

 We live in the era of data.
-With the Internet of Things (IoT) and Artificial Intelligence (AI) becoming ubiquitous technologies, we now have huge volumes of data being generated.
+With the Internet of Things (IoT) and Artificial Intelligence (AI) becoming ubiquitous technologies, as a society we generate enormous data volumes.
 Differing in form, data could be speech, text, image, or a mix of any of these.
 In the form of photos or videos, images make up for a significant share of global data creation.

-AIoT, the combination of AI and IoT, enables the development of highly scalable systems that leverage machine learning for distributed data analysis.
+AIoT, the combination of AI and IoT, enables highly scalable systems to leverage machine learning for distributed data analysis.

 Since the vast amount of image data we obtain from cameras and sensors is unstructured, we depend on advanced techniques such as machine learning algorithms to analyze the images efficiently.
-Image classification is probably the most important part of digital image analysis.
-It uses AI-based deep learning models to analyze images with results that for specific tasks already surpass human-level accuracy (for example, in face recognition).
+Image classification problems are probably the most important part of digital image analysis.
+It uses AI-based deep learning models to analyze images with results that for specific types of classification tasks already surpass human-level accuracy (for example, in face recognition).

 Face detection in real-time with computer vision